alantech/alan/anycloud/docs/tutorials/aws-node.md

 <img src="../assets/aws-node.jpg" />

 In this tutorial we will deploy the [sample express Node.js HTTP server](https://expressjs.com/en/starter/hello-world.html) in your own AWS account with AnyCloud.

+{% hint style="info" %}
 All the code can be found in this [template repository](https://github.com/alantech/hello-anycloud) which you can use to [create a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for your AnyCloud project.
+{% endhint %}

 ## Enable programmatic AWS access to VMs for AnyCloud